Mimetic Compact Stars: Mimetic Gravity

 \section{Mimetic Gravity}

-A generalization of the conformal transformations $g_{\mu\nu}\to \Omega(x^{\mu})g_{\mu\nu}$ was introduced by J.D.
-Bekenstein as disformal transformations \cite{Bekenstein:1992pj}:
+Conformal invariance plays an essential role to build gauge theory for gravity.
+Although GR is not conformal invariant in its original form, but it is possible to make conformal invariant theories in GR as well as in modified gravity \cite{Phys.Rept.
+509 (2011) 167}.
+It has been demonstrated that spacetime deformations can generat gravitational field and it has been shown that new exact solutions of the Einstein field equations can be derived using deformations.
+Depending on type of gravitational theory, we can study metric deformation or other fields.
+In a case, metric deformations are considerd as a potentially effective way to address MG, where the deformed metric simplifies to a generalization of the conformal transformations $g_{\mu\nu}\to \Omega(x^{\mu})g_{\mu\nu}$ called disformal transformations \cite{Bekenstein:1992pj}:

-Here, $\phi$ is the scalar field and $X$ the kinetic term.
+Here, $\phi$ is the scalar field and $X$ the kinetic term. if $\Omega(\phi,X)=1$, the deformation of a metric consists in adding to the background metric a new tensor \cite{Phys.Rept.
+509 (2011) 167}.
 A special case happens when we consider $B=0$ and $A=A(X)$, which is called MG.
 It was proven very recently that it can be interpreted as the same spirit as the disformal theory \cite{Deruelle:2014zza}.

 In MG we consider the physical metric $g_{\mu\nu}$ as a function of an auxiliary metric $\tilde{g}_{\mu\nu}$ and of a scalar field $\phi$.
 Therefore one has $g_{\mu\nu}=(\tilde{g}^{\alpha\beta}\partial_\alpha\phi\partial_\beta\phi)\tilde{g}_{\mu\nu}$.
 The MG action is therefore